 This teacher's pack will introduce your students to engineering and explore how engineers can solve global challenges, focusing on the problem of air pollution.
-Over five lessons, students will learn what air pollution is and how the Dyson Pure CoolTM purifying fan works as a solution to indoor air pollution.
-Students will complete experiments and analyze data, as well as design and build their own solution to air pollution, by following the design process.
-The pack is designed to be complementary to both Science and Engineering curriculums at middle school and high school grade levels.
-We have included mapping to the National Education Standards.
+Over five lessons, students will learn what air pollution is and how the Dyson Pure Cool[TM] purifying fan works as a solution to indoor air pollution.
+Students will complete experiments and analyse data, as well as design and build their own solution to air pollution, by following the design process.
+The pack is designed to be complimentary to Grades 7 to 12 curriculum expectations.
+A more detailed mapping of these connections can be found on page 68.